 If at all possible, introduce the dog and cat as a puppy and kitten.
 Don’t count on the cat being able to defend himself.
 One quick shake happens faster than claws can be drawn.
 Always give the cat an escape route so the dog can’t follow and remember, supervised play is best for all concerned.

 Finally, whatever their ages, make sure you make the proper introductions.
-Read more here about how to safely introduce a cat and a dog.
+Read more here about how to introduce a cat and a dog safely.